marcocspc/58wq/_drafts/2021-12-24-Making-the-L4T-Ubuntu-on-Switch-reach-its-Ultimate-Form.md

 # Making the L4T Ubuntu on Switch reach its Ultimate Form

 I was using Android on my switch.
-I love that platform because I have turned my switch into a final portable streaming platform, but I've met some problems along the way.
+I love that platform because it have turned my switch into a final portable streaming device, but I've met some problems along the way.
 First of all, I could not make the pro controller ZL and ZR buttons work on the xcloud app, so I thought I could circumvent this on Ubuntu.
 Second, I feel that I never have full control over the OS when using android.
 So I decided to return to L4T Ubuntu and create something that I could have full control.

 Some points that I'd like to achieve:

-1- Make L4T Ubuntu work with LVM (so I can make snapshots of the filesystem);
+1- Make L4T Ubuntu work with BTRFS (so I can make snapshots of the filesystem);
 2- To have several ways of controlling it (via SSH, VNC over SSH, using the joycons, pro controller, etc);
 3- Install the latest version of chromium with hardware accelaration and support for widevine, so I can watch netflix and other streaming services;
 4- Install wireguard, so it will always be on my home network wherever I go.